-Course D.-Zoology.
+COURSE D.-Zoology.
 The course embraces a brief treatment of general embryology, a study of the invertebrates, followed by a study of the vertebrates.
-In the Laboratory a careful study is made of the Amæba, Parmecium, Grasshopper, Crayfish, Clam, Earthworm, Amphioxus, Dog-fish, Bony-fish, Frog, Turtle, Bird and a Rat or some other mammal.
+In the Laboratory a careful study is more of the Amœba, Parmecium, Grasshopper, Crayfish, Clam, Earthworm, Amphioxus, Dog-fish, Bony fish, Frog, Turtle, Bird and a Rat or some other mammal.
 The course is designed in connection with the course in Botany to prepare students for admission to the most advanced medical schools.

-Scientific Seniors, three times a week throughout the year.
+Scientific Seniors, three times a week, throughout the year.